-The Saints have two full sides competing in 2019 but anyone interested in joining is welcome to attend training to get a head start for 2019.
+The Saints have three full sides competing in 2021 and anyone interested in joining is welcome to attend training to get a head start for the year.

-Training will be held on Tuesdays and Thursday at TH King
+Training will be held on Tuesdays and Thursdays

 “Fantastic to see so many new players down at the club.
 The passion for the game and the enthusiasm of wanting to learn has been a real credit to all the girls.”

 In a first for SKOB, three ladies teams took to the field, with the history achieving Greens making their first appearance.
 Ferndale Park was the venue for the this momentous occasion, as our Saints Green were up against the Saints of St Mary’s; Catholics really need to invest in a marketing agency for their team nicknames, there are more options than Saints people.

 Prior to the match we celebrated 12 new players to the Saints sisterhood, including 4 girls playing their first ever game of AFL.
 The pre match address saw the coach discuss psychology of the colour green, leaving many girls scratching their heads, curious if the coach had been watching ‘Half Baked’ the night before?
 Tim Straford conducted the ground inspection, looking for Doberman droppings, more likely to be Golden Retrievers in Glen Iris; thankfully Tim approved the ground and the game could go on.